xwp/unsplash-wp/readme.txt

 For more details about our licensing please  [Read our FAQ](https://help.unsplash.com/en/collections/1463188-unsplash-license).

 = Do I need an Unsplash account ? =
-Yes, as part of the plugin\\\'s setup, you will be directed to the Unsplash website and be guided through the onboarding process, which will ask you to either sign up for a new account, or log in with your existing account.
+Yes, as part of the plugin's setup, you will be directed to the Unsplash website and be guided through the onboarding process, which will ask you to either sign up for a new account, or log in with your existing account.